pleiadev24/pleiadev24/README.md

 🔭 I’m currently working on

 Reading reserach papers on my favourite questions on life and figuring out a way to re-create using Python.
+Trying out SQL queries on Leetcode : https://leetcode.com/rohinimohan14/

 🔍 What I Do

-🏦 Analyst in Financial Services/Banking
+🏦 SRE/Analyst in Financial Services
 📊 I love diving into datasets, uncovering trends, and drawing insights that drive informed decisions.
 ☁️ I love working on projects using AWS!